platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/03-deploy.md

 1. How to figure out to which container to route the traffic inside the platform.
-    This is commonly called *Service Discovery*.
+    This is commonly called *Load Balancing*.

 With Kubernetes,
 there are two platform *resources* to help you out.